jonlpersson/ed-latimore/site/_posts/2020-03-06-going-back-to-school-at-30-4-things-to-know.md

 Enrolling in a college program as an adult is a serious decision.

-You need to be sure that your intended course of study is worth the 4 years and 5-figure tuition you're about to invest.
+You need to be sure that your intended course of study is worth the four years and 5-figure tuition you're about to invest.
 You need to be careful not to enroll in a [school that's just a for-profit online degree mill.](https://thebestschools.org/magazine/online-college-vs-diploma-mills/){: target="_blank" rel="noopener noreferrer"}

 These are just types of places that take advantage of adult students who are strapped for time but want to better themselves.

 Be practical.
-Don't major in the latest fad or follow your passion (unless it fits the criteria listed below).
-You're going to college as an adult to increase your income, grow your network, and get new opportunities; not to just get a degree for the sake of having it.
+Only major in the latest fad or follow your passion if it fits the criteria below.
+You're going to college as an adult to increase your income, grow your network, and get new opportunities, not just to get a degree for the sake of having it.

 The time investment will be at least eight 12-16 week semesters.
-These semesters will not be cheap and they will be exhausting.
+These semesters will not be costly and they will be exhausting.

 Here are a few ways to indicate whether your degree is worth the time and money investment: